Bozar/OneMoreLevel/user/doc/styx.md

 You cannot enter a grid that has an opposing arrow.
 After entering an available grid, the water flow might carry you along to another place.

 [1] The movement counter starts from zero and adds by one every time you move.
 It goes back to zero after reaching three.
 Waiting also resets it to zero.
+The counter goes more slowly when PC is on the right side of the dungeon.